A strategic approach to diversity, equity and inclusion can help people and societies thrive

-Read the paper and learn how to create a revitalised vision for DEI
+Read the paper and learn how to create a revitalized vision for DEI

-If there’s one thing companies should prioritise to drive balanced gender representation, our research shows that it’s ensuring pay equity.
+If there’s one thing companies should prioritize to drive balanced gender representation, our research shows that it’s ensuring pay equity.

-Data and insights on racial equity in the workplace can guide organisations toward actions that help Black employees thrive.
+Data and insights on racial equity in the workplace can guide organizations toward actions that help Black employees thrive.